-James F. X. Payne is president of the Public Sector for Z&A Infotek an 8(a) company focused on cyber security based in Parsippany, New Jersey.
-He was previously the senior vice president and general manager of national security and cyber infrastructure at Telcordia Technologies.
+James F. X. Payne oversees special programs in global customer solutions for Dun & Bradstreet, one of the nation's largest business intelligence firms.
+He is the former president of the Public Sector for Z&A Infotek and has previously served as the senior vice president and general manager of national security and cyber infrastructure at Telcordia Technologies.
 Payne is a longtime IT/telecommunications industry executive focusing on the federal government and has provided guidance on key issues as a member of the president's Commission on Critical Infrastructure Protection, the Council on Competitiveness and the president's National Security Telecommunications Advisory Committee (NSTAC).
 Payne presently serves on the Board of Directors of the Armed Forces Communication and Electronics Association (AFCEA), the AFCEA Cyber Committee and the Board of Trustees of Gallaudet University.
 He earned the prestigious Federal 100 industry award in 1996 and 2000 for significant achievements in federal information technology.

 Marcus (Marc) Sachs

-Marcus Sachs is the vice president for National Security Policy at Verizon in Washington, D.C., where he works closely with government and business stakeholders in task forces, working groups, committees and trade associations as part of the National Security/Emergency Preparedness (NS/EP) community in the Nation's Capital.
-In January 2011, he was elected as vice chair of the U.S. Communications Sector Coordinating Council.
+Marcus Sachs is the senior vice president and chief security officer for the North American Electric Reliability Corporation.
+He is the former vice president for National Security Policy at Verizon in Washington, D.C., where he worked closely with government and business stakeholders in task forces, working groups, committees, and trade associations as part of the National Security/Emergency Preparedness community.
 In November 2007, Sachs was named a member of the Commission on Cyber Security for the 44th Presidency.
 From August 2003 to December 2010, he directed the all-volunteer SANS Internet Storm Center.